Established in one of the largest prevention studies in HAE1-5

 §Includes headache, tension headache, sinus headache.

-Consistent safety profile seen in 212 patients in a long-term study1
+Consistent safety profile seen in 212 patients in the open-label extension study1,5

-Safety data from an interim analysis of patients taking TAKHZYRO for an average of 20 months5
+Safety data of patients taking TAKHZYRO for an average of 30 months5

 Hypersensitivity reactions (2%, n=4)¶ were reported in the study.5